 Here are 10 women from different countries and time periods who championed the fight for equality:

 Wangari Maathai greatly improved the economic and social status of Kenyan women in rural areas by combining women’s rights and environmentalism.
-Her work illuminated the connection between poverty, environmental desegregation, and power, and gave women the tools to combat all three.
+Her work illuminated the connection between poverty, environmental desegregation, and power.
+By tackling all these issues, her activism gave women the tools to combat all three.

 Queen Nzinga Mbande

 Queen Nzinga Mbande ruled the Ndongo and Matamba Kingdoms (in current-day Angola) with both strength and kindness.
-Throughout her reign, her kingdoms came into conflict with Portuguese colonizers and other kingdoms but remained as a sanctuary for runaway slaves and African soldiers trained by the Portuguese.
+Throughout her reign, her kingdoms came into conflict with Portuguese colonizers and other kingdoms, but remained as a sanctuary for runaway slaves and African soldiers trained by the Portuguese.

 Ellen Johnson Sirleaf

-Rosa Parks will forever be remembered in history for refusing to give up her seat on a racially-segregated bus, leading to the Montgomery Bus Boycott.
+Rosa Parks will forever be remembered for refusing to give up her seat on a racially-segregated bus, leading to the Montgomery Bus Boycott.
 After the boycott successfully helped end segregation in public spaces, Rosa Parks sought to educate the nation’s youth about civil rights.
 Her multiple awards include the NAACP’s highest honour and the Martin Luther King Jr. Award.